MartinAKhuu/weather-api-app/README.md

+# Notes

+### Credits to Adriana Mandjarova for their weather animations, check them out at https://lottiefiles.com/user/263075

+### This app will not work unless you have an API key from Weather API org and a key.js under src folder that exports const key = KEY
+### You can grab the key from https://openweathermap.org/

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).